desktop/desktop/CONTRIBUTING.md

 is as follows:

 * Run `npm install` to get all required dependencies on your machine.
-* Run `npm run build:dev` to make a development build of the app.
+* Run `npm run build:dev` to create a development build of the app.
 * Run `npm start` to launch the application.
 Changes will be compiled in the background.
 The app can then be reloaded to see the changes (Ctrl/Command+R).